MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: Experiments

 \textbf{Perturbed Uniform.} In \Cref{fig:main}, we report test power for detecting perturbations on uniform distributions in one and two dimensions.
 We vary the amplitude $a$ of two perturbations from $a=0$ (null) to $a=1$ (maximum value for the density to remain non-negative).
 A similar benchmark was first proposed by \citet[Section 5.5]{schrab2021mmd} and considered in several other works \citep{schrab2022efficient,hagrass2022spectral,chatterjee2022boosting}.
 Different bandwidths are required to detect different amplitudes of the perturbations.

-\textbf{Galaxy MNIST.} We examine performance on real-world data in \Cref{fig:main}, through satellite-captured galaxy images \citep{galaxy2022walmsley} in dimension $d = 3\!\times\!64\!\times\!64 = 12288$.
+\textbf{Galaxy MNIST.} We examine performance on real-world data in \Cref{fig:main}, through galaxy images \citep{galaxy2022walmsley} in dimension $d = 3\!\times\!64\!\times\!64 = 12288$ captured by a ground-based telescope.
 These consist of four classes: `smooth and cigar-shaped', `edge-on-disk', `unbarred spiral', and `smooth and round'.
 One distribution uniformly samples images from the first three categories, while the other does the same with probability $1-c$ and uniformly samples a `smooth and round' galaxy image with probability of corruption $c\in[0,1]$.
 The null hypothesis corresponds to the case $c=0$.

 \textbf{CIFAR 10 vs 10.1.} The aim of this experiment is to detect the difference between images from the CIFAR-10 \citep{Krizhevsky09learningmultiple} and CIFAR-10.1 \citep{recht2019do} test sets.
 This is a challenging problem as CIFAR-10.1 was specifically created to consist of new samples from the CIFAR-10 distribution so that it can be used as an alternative test set for models trained on CIFAR-10.
 Samples from the two distributions are presented in \Cref{fig:CIFAR10} in \Cref{sec:exp_details} \citep[Figure 5]{liu2020learning}.
 This benchmark was proposed by \citet[Table 3]{liu2020learning} who introduced the deep MMD test MMD-D and the MMD-Split test (here referred to as MMD-O to point out that their implementation has been used rather than ours).
 They also compare to ME and SCF, as well as to C2ST-L and C2ST-S \citep{lopez2017revisiting} which correspond to Classifier Two-Sample Tests based on Sign or Linear kernels.
 For the tests slitting the data, $1000$ images from both datasets are used for parameter selection and/or model training, and $1021$ other images from each distributions are used for testing.
 Consequently, tests avoiding data splitting are given the full $2021$ images from CIFAR-10.1 and $2021$ images sampled from CIFAR-10.